 As a candidate country for joining the EU, Serbia is obliged to ensure that its laws are compliant with the acquis communitaire.
 The Insurance law, which was adopted on December 26, 2014, is considered to be compliant with the Solvency II rules according to the legislator as provided in the reasoning for the adoption of the new law and assessment of its effects.
-In May 2021 the regulator published a Strategy for implementation of Solvency II, whereby the process of implementation shall be effected in three phases: (i) compliance analysis, which was completed in 2017; (ii) assessment of effects of implementation, which is pending and is conducted through quantitative studies of the impact of requirements of the first pillar of Solvency II on capital adequacy and technical reserves of insurance companies; and (iii) final phase, which will include the adjustment of the regulatory framework through the amendments of the Law on Insurance in the part related to the performance of business insurance and reinsurance and supervision of insurance/ reinsurance companies and groups of companies for insurance/ companies, which will transpose the framework of Solvency II in the part related to reorganisation and liquidation/bankruptcy of companies for insurance/reinsurance in the Republic of Serbia.
+In May 2021 the regulator published a Strategy for implementation of Solvency II, whereby the process of implementation shall be effected in three phases: (i) compliance analysis, which was completed in 2017; (ii) assessment of effects of implementation, which is pending and is conducted through quantitative studies of the impact of requirements of the first pillar of Solvency II on capital adequacy and technical reserves of insurance companies; and (iii) final phase, which will include the adjustment of the regulatory framework through the amendments of the Law on Insurance in the part related to the performance of business insurance and reinsurance and supervision of insurance/reinsurance companies and groups of companies for insurance/reinsurance.
+In addition, it is planned to prepare a draft (amendment) of the Law on bankruptcy and liquidation of banks and insurance companies, which will transpose the framework of Solvency II in the part related to reorganisation and liquidation/bankruptcy of companies for insurance/reinsurance in the Republic of Serbia.